yuto20222/Functional-Timer/README.md

 - As a user, I want to be able to reset a Pomodoro session: // difficult
 - As a user, I want to be able to pause and resume a Pomodoro session:
 - As a user, I want to customize the duration of my Pomodoro session:

+- As a user, I want to keep current statistics on file (if I so choose)
+- As a user, I want to reload my saved statistics into the application (if I so choose)